 What percentage of people take me up on my CTA?

 What traffic source is converting the most?

 If you don’t know the answers to these questions, you’ll never get an accurate picture of what’s working and what’s not.

 Look at each part of this funnel with laser precision, ask even more questions, and surgically pull your entire process apart to look for the areas of improvement.

 Here’s an example of how we’ve done this internally:

-Zach Burkes and I created a program called “LinkedLeadBuilder” for B2B buyers.
+I coach many 7 & 8 figure entrepreneurs on the effectiveness of using LinkedIn.
 We’ve tested over 200 different messages, processes, etc. to dial in a high-converting system.
 We succeeded by compartmentalizing action steps and variables to diagnose what’s working and what’s not.

 This is very, very important.